 More information about the process of FOI can be found in the City of Gosnells Information Statement or by contacting the City’s Information Management Services Section to discuss your request on 9397 3295.

-The City has prepared an Information Statement as required by the Freedom of Information Act, see the link below.
+The City has prepared an Information Statement as required by the Freedom of Information Act.